-The first step in creating a virtual host is to a create a directory where we will keep the new website"s information.

-This location will be your Document Root in the Apache virtual configuration file later on.
+First, it is necessary to create a directory where we will keep the new website"s information.
+This location will be your Document Root in the Apache virtual configuration file.
 By adding a -p to the line of code, the command automatically generates all the parents for the new directory.